makersacademy/CV/README.md

 #### Problem Solving

 I've always prided myself on my ability to be pragmatic.
-I have a strong background in Maths, and have enjoyed solving really difficult problems since a young age.
-In the final project at Makers Academy, I faced many high-level problems, with no prior knowledge of Machine Learning we were able to test-drive three bots.
-One particular problem I overcame during the course was to create instant messaging functionality using websockets and actioncable in a Rails app,
+I have a strong background in Maths, and have enjoyed solving really difficult problems from a young age.
+In the final project at Makers Academy, I faced many high-level problems.
+With no prior knowledge of Machine Learning we were able to test-drive three bots.
+One particular problem I overcame during the course was to create instant messaging functionality using websockets and actioncable in a Rails app.

 ## Education